DuoLife-QNL/GraSorw/README.md

 ### Get the running logs

 First build the executable under pure full load mode.
-Open the ` src/includes/engine/Settings.hpp` file and set `FULLY_LOAD` and `OUTPUT_ON_DEMAND_DATA` to 1, and set `ONDEMAND_LOAD` to 0.
+Open the ` src/includes/engine/Settings.hpp` file and set `FULLY_LOAD` and `OUTPUT_FULLY_DATA` to 1, and set `ONDEMAND_LOAD` to 0.
 Then build the target.
 When running, add the following line in the configuration file `conf/GraSorw.cnf`:

 ```
 load-test-output-file-dynamic=conf/on-demand-th-0.csv